-New Years Day is fast approaching and if you have Southern Roots, chances are you’ll be wanting to make a pot of these lucky nutrient enriched greens called, “Collard Greens” for a chance at better fortune in 2016; since the leaves represent folded money in old Southern Folklore …
+New Years Day is fast approaching, and if you have Southern Roots, chances are you’ll be wanting to make a pot of these lucky nutrient enriched greens called “Collard Greens” for a chance at better fortune since the leaves represent folded money in old Southern Folklore.

 Collard greens have been a staple vegetable of the Southern U.S. cuisine for many years.
 They are often mixed with other similar green leafy vegetables, such as kale, turnip greens, spinach, and mustard greens.